Article By: Leanne Ridgeway

 I’ve been waiting a long time for this… GOZU has a new album ‘Equilibrium’, out via Metal Blade/ Blacklight Media Records on April 13th.
 Today, we have an interview with Marc Gaffney and Doug Sherman, who chatted about the new record, plus pre-order info, and are premiering a new video and audio stream!

 First off, this album is fantastic.
 ‘Equilibrium’ has been on repeated listening for the past three weeks, but unable to tell a soul due to the timing of the album announcement.
-I admit, my not being able to share a single song has had me twitching, but relief comes today… finally!
-‘Equilibrium’ ups the ante on Gozu’s heavy hand and may just take the whole pot and end the game.
+I admit, my not being able to share song has had me twitching, but relief comes today!
+‘Equilibrium’ ups the ante on Gozu‘s heavy hand and may just take the whole pot and end the game.

-The interview with Marc and Doug, as well as a SoundCloud audio stream and Video premiere for the first track is below, but first some press release info about the new album from Blacklight Media:
+The interview with Marc and Doug, as well as a SoundCloud audio stream and Video premiere for the first track is below, but first some press info from Blacklight Media:

 On April 13th, Boston’s rock/metal outfit GOZU will release their new album, Equilibrium, via Blacklight Media Records.
-For the first preview of ‘Equilibrium’, the video for the new single “Ricky ‘The Dragon’ Steamboat” (directed by Tony Simone at Zenbeast Audio) can be viewed below.
+For the first preview of ‘Equilibrium’, the video for the new single “Ricky ‘The Dragon’ Steamboat” (directed by Tony Simone at Zenbeast Media) can be viewed below.

 To deserve the term ‘timeless’, an album really does have to transcend the era in which it was created.
 ‘Equilibrium’ unequivocally achieves this.
 With roots in ’60s psychedelia and classic rock, the fuzzy stoner riffs of the 70s, the grit of ’90s grunge, and the winning dirty rock n’ roll that has in recent years made a resurgence, Boston, MA’s Gozu have been churning out killer records since 2009.